- Degree Application

 The minimum residence requirement for the baccalaureate degree is two semesters.

 - Students are required to complete the last 25% of the credits needed to satisfy the requirements of their major by taking UF courses.

 Summer Term Enrollment

-Students who enter a state university in Florida with fewer than 60 credits must earn at least nine credits before graduation during summer terms at State University System (SUS) institutions.
-However, students who earn six credits through UF-sponsored, UF exchange or approved SUS study-abroad programs during one or two summer terms completely satisfy the summer-term enrollment requirement.
-In addition, credits earned through any of the study-abroad programs approved by UF during a summer term count toward satisfaction of the summer-term enrollment requirement.
-Students who bring 60 or more transfer credits to UF, regardless of institution, will be exempt from completing the summer requirement at UF.
+All students entering a university in the State University System (SUS) institutions with fewer than 60 semester credits shall be required to earn at least nine semester credits prior to graduation by attendance at one or more Summer sessions.
+However, students who earn six credits through UF-sponsored, UF exchange or UF-approved SUS study-abroad programs during one or two Summer terms completely satisfy the Summer-term enrollment requirement.
+Students who bring 60 or more transfer credits to UF, regardless of institution, will be exempt from completing the Summer requirement at UF.